How to adventure solo

 Camping, especially frontcountry camping, is a great hobby to start solo.
 At provincial campsites there are often lots of other campers around and I feel totally safe going by myself as a younger woman (is 36 still young??
 LOL).

-I’ve read online about some women leaving a pair of men’s hiking boots outside their tent or putting out two camp chairs but honestly I’ve never found the need to do that.
+I’ve heard about some women leaving a pair of men’s hiking boots outside their tent or putting out two camp chairs but honestly I’ve never found the need to do that.
 I keep to myself at the campground and usually find I’m surrounded by families.
 There is nothing extra I bring when I’m on my own, other than a good book and a journal.

 If I’m venturing to rec sites or less populated sites that are more remote, I do tend to sleep with bearspray and a pocket knife - for both people and wildlife.
 I also pack small luggage locks with me to lock the tent zipper together from the inside, figuring if someone tried to get in I’d hear the zipper struggling and would have some time to wake up.
 When I first started solo camping I used the luggage locks but over time as I’ve gotten more comfortable I don’t tend to use them anymore.